FlareBot/FlareBot/Changlog.md

  - `serverinfo` command which shows information about a guild.
 Example [here](https://user-images.githubusercontent.com/10491247/28494542-870addf0-6ef7-11e7-825f-b117984d5fbf.PNG)
  - `fix` command to fix issues that are usually caused by downtime or other issues. **The scope of this is limited and does not remove the need to contact staff about issues!**
  - Feature for us to block your guild from using FlareBot.
 This will happen if you spam or abuse our system and can/will happen at Walshy's discretion.
+ - Added a beta test pin feature - if a post in the official guild gets 5 pin reactions that post will be pinned.
+This is a test and will be adapted on before we released it as a feature to everyone.
+ - Added `repeat` command, this will play the current song again.
+ - Easter eggs!
+Gotta find 'em all!

 ## Changed
  - All commands *should* now accept names and mentions for users instead of just mentions.